worldcontrast/promises/README.md

 It is **not** an opinion platform.
 It is **not** a fact-checker.

-It is a **public record** — a mirror that reflects what candidates officially promised, without editorial judgment, without bias, and without the ability to be altered after the fact.
+It is a **public record** — that reflects what candidates officially promised, without editorial judgment, without bias, and without the ability to be altered after the fact.

 We copy only from official sources.
 We never contact candidates or parties.
 We never editorialize.
-We only compare.

 > **The engine is open.
 The historical record is public.
 The live infrastructure is governed.**
 > **Code:** AGPL v3.0 — free to inspect and fork, required to stay open.